 Professor David Priestland has written on the history of the Soviet Union and global communism and is now working on the history of market liberalism since the 1980s.
 He teaches global and European history undergraduate courses, historiography, and two optional courses – ‘Neoliberalism and Postmodernism: Ideas, Politics and Culture in Europe and the United States, 1970-2000’, and ‘Culture, Politics and Identity in Cold War Europe, 1945-1968’.

-Broadbent Junior Research Fellow in American History
+Visiting Fellow in History